-How do you get through the holidays (and the winter in general) without gaining weight?
+How do you get through the holidays without losing training focus?

 Treat yourself with kindness

-Beating yourself up over sampling the pie or wanting to hang out with your loved ones rather than riding the trainer only adds stress that adds more negative pressure.
-Plus, it’s simply more difficult to get the training done when there are limited daylight hours and non-cooperative weather.
-Four-hour ride scheduled for Saturday?
-How about 41-degree temps and rain to accompany that effort?
+Beating up yourself over skipping a trainer workout or sampling the pie only adds negative pressure that adds more stress.
+It’s no secret that it’s more difficult to get the training done when there are limited daylight hours and non-cooperative weather.
+Just get back to it the next day.

-The holiday season brings frequent schedule disruptions in the form of parties, dinners, festivals, and performances.
-Plus, if you are traveling or hosting for the holidays, much of the family isn’t going to understand why you need to ride your bicycle for several hours on Christmas Day (or the next day) when you could be visiting.
+If you are traveling or hosting for the holidays, much of the family isn’t going to understand why you need to ride your bicycle for several hours on Christmas Day (and the next day) when you could be visiting.
 It’s the ultimate balancing act.
-It’s social togetherness versus a self-motivated ideals of improvement, performance and winning.
+It’s social togetherness versus self-motivated ideals of improvement, performance and winning.
 For most humans, personal goals temporarily lose out to social contact nearly every time.
 Slipping up in your diet isn’t a personal failing singular to you, so don’t berate yourself when you stumble a bit.
 Stay positive and look forward.

-If you’ve got a training plan to follow, talk to your coach about the cross training opportunities that may available to you.
-Part of the value of your training plan is that if you follow it, holiday eating is usually only a nuisance rather than a hindrance.
+If you’ve got a training plan to follow, talk to your coach about the cross training opportunities available to you.
+Part of the value of your training plan is having your coach to help you adapt when things veer from plan.
 If you are accountable to your program’s structure and its minimum timing, you are likely to be working hard enough that you won’t need to worry about what you eat as long as you aren’t going nuts when you step up to the dinner table.
-Still, if you need some help on the eating side, here are a few tips to make it go easier:
+Yes, easier said than done.
+Here are a few tips to make it go easier:

-- Part of the problem with holiday eating is that people go to the dinner table already full from the appetizers and treat spread.
-The first tip is to sample appetizers and then LEAVE the area where they are.
-Go visit the kids’ room.
-Go stand on the porch with your uncle.
-Offer to run the last-minute errand to get the can of olives.
-Just get away from the place where you’ll hang out and graze.
+- Part of holiday struggle is that people go to the dinner table already full from the appetizer and treat spread.
+Sample appetizers and then LEAVE the area.
+Visit the kids’ room.
+Stand on the porch with your uncle.
+Offer to run the last-minute errand — just get away from the place where you’ll hang out and graze.
 Offer to clear dishes rather than carve the ham, duck or turkey, where pre-eating is also difficult to resist.

-- Second, when it comes to dishing up the main meal give yourself a helping that covers your plate but isn’t necessarily stacked high.
+- When dishing up the main meal give yourself a helping that covers your plate but isn’t stacked high.
 We’re talking small psychological tricks here!
-Spread the goodies out, take a healthy heap of salad if there is some (no, not the Jell-O stuff — the real one with the veggies), and have your potatoes and gravy, but don’t pile it quite so high.
-Then, if you finish it, wait for a bit.
-Get yourself a big glass of water and sit down again.
-If you are still hungry, dish up some more, but chances are that you’ll be satisfied from what you’ve already had.
+Spread out the goodies and take a healthy helping of salad (no, not the Jell-O stuff — the real one with the veggies).
+Have your potatoes and gravy but don’t pile it quite so high.
+If you finish it, wait for a bit.
+Drink a big glass of water.
+If you are still hungry, dish up some more, but chances are you’ll be full.

-- Another strategy for holiday eating is to have someone else load your plate.
-Pick someone with a small appetite to set up your plate the way they’d do theirs.
+- Another strategy is to have someone else load your plate.
+Choose someone with a small appetite to set up your plate the way they’d do theirs.
 It’s sometimes easier to face a plate of food that’s presented to you as in a restaurant rather than one you’ve loaded yourself.
 If you have a partner, you can load each other’s plates.
-That way you’ll want to be nice to each other and eat all the good stuff, but only so much you won’t fatten each other up!
+That way you’ll want to be nice to each other and eat all the good stuff, but only so much!

 - Finally, understand your triggers at holiday functions.
 If you stay quiet during family debates by filling your mouth with food, try heading out to help with dishes instead.
-Chances are you’ll still be able to hear well enough from the kitchen!
-Consuming alcohol rapidly diminished your willpower and commitment to stick to a plan, so be careful.
-If you drink, sip slowly and limit yourself to one drink at a meal.
+Chances are you’ll still be able to hear well enough from the kitchen.
+Consuming alcohol rapidly diminishes your willpower and commitment to stick to a plan, so be careful.
+If you drink, sip slowly and set a drink limit, then stick to it.

-Holidays like Christmas and New Year’s Eve are just two days of the year, and the problem isn’t just those two days, but the whole succession of days of office treats and social gatherings that make controlled eating more challenging.
-If you blow it for a couple of days, don’t punish yourself by starving; just get back to eating and working out normally.
+If you blow your daily eating plan for a couple of days, don’t punish yourself by starving; just get back to eating and working out normally.
 Alternatively eating heavily and severely restricting yourself sends you into a pattern where the body may actually hang on MORE to the food you eat.

 Eating holiday treats doesn’t usually pack on pounds if you are training regularly; it just makes them more difficult to shed.
 Stressing over being inconsistent doesn’t help.
 Try rewarding yourself with non-food items when you manage to stick to your eating goals.
-Skipping the goodie plate in the office might mean a few new songs from I-Tunes to one person or saving up for a massage to another.
+Sticking to your food plan may mean a new phone app or putting a few dollars toward a massage, for example.

-Even if the weather isn’t cooperating for a ride, most gyms are open full hours every day but Christmas, and they’ve got kid-care, too, so there’s really no excuse to not squeeze in the spinning, treadmill run or weight workout.
-Even if you don’t have your bike, you can handle an hour on one of those huge stationary bicycle seats.
+Even if the weather isn’t cooperating for a ride, most gyms are open full hours every day but Christmas, and they’ve got kid-care, too.
+There’s really no excuse to not squeeze in the spinning, treadmill run or weight workout.
+Even if you don’t have your bike, you can handle riding for an hour on one of those huge seats on the stationary bicycle.
 Don’t think a squeezed-in hour really matters?
 An hour of spinning or running can work off 300-800 calories.
 Get that in three times during a week-long family holiday visit week and that’s 900-2400 calories expended.
 That calorie count could encompass numerous servings of wine, desserts, or second helpings.
 It all counts.
 Plus, your energy level and attitude will be better adjusted.
-If you follow one day’s excess with a workout the next, it will get you back on track and proud of yourself for getting back to it so quickly, which will prime you to be better to yourself next time as well.
+If you follow one day’s excess with a workout the next, it will get you back on track and keep morale up for getting back to it so quickly.

 Additional Holiday Training Tips

 Don’t weigh yourself until at least one week after the New Year.
 Make a commitment to yourself to do this!
-Climbing on the scale regularly through the holidays is self defeating if you already have issues.
+Climbing on the scale regularly through the holidays is self-torture if you are struggling.

-If you get off track during the holidays, forget it and move on.
+I can’t say it enough: If you get off track during the holidays, forget it and move on.
 Avoid dwelling.
 Hop right back into your routine and get rolling.
-What matters is that you DO get back.
+What matters is that you DO get back sooner than later.